Jo Dyer – CEO

 Natasha Younger – Finance & Administration Manager

 Natasha joined the Sydney Writers' Festival team in 2013.
-Prior to moving to Sydney, Natasha worked for seven years as the Event and Program Manager for the MBS Festival in London.
-With over ten years experience in systems, events and teams: her love of learning new things, music and the arts have influenced her career from the onset.
-Working with Sydney Writers’ Festival combines her love of new ideas, and events that inspire and educate, together with the alphabet, systems and the world of literature.
+Prior to moving to Sydney she worked for seven years as the Event and Program Manager for the MBS Festival in London.
+With over ten years experience in systems, events and teams, Natasha’s love of learning new things, music and the arts have influenced her career from the onset.
+Working with Sydney Writers’ Festival combines Natasha’s passion for new ideas and events that inspire, with the alphabet, filing systems and the world of literature.

 Tamara Zimet – Associate Director